RedTopper/Super-Haxagon/INSTALL.md

 1. Install SDL2 from your distro's package manager, if needed
    Fedora: `sudo dnf install -y SDL2 SDL2_mixer SDL2_ttf`
    Ubuntu: `sudo apt update && sudo apt install -y libsdl2 libsdl2-mixer libsdl2-ttf`
-2. Download `SuperHaxagon-Linux-x86-SDL2-no-romfs.zip` and `romfs.zip`
+2. Download `SuperHaxagon-LinuxSDL2-x86_64-no-romfs.zip` and `romfs.zip`
 3. Extract the files into any empty directory
 4. Extract and place the `romfs` folder from `romfs.zip` next to the `SuperHaxagon` file
 5. `./SuperHaxagon`

+Note: Consider using the PortMaster build for arm64 SDL2 usage.

 </details>